PwC Assessment Centre: 2020 Success Guide

 PwC Assessment Centre Criterion 5: Be open minded, agile with change and practical

-One of the interview techniques that is commonly used at the PwC assessment centre is what I refer to as ‘the rug pull’; throwing a candidate off step by introducing something new or unexpected, to see how they react to change and how good they are at thinking on their feet.
+One of the interview techniques that is commonly used at the PwC assessment centre is what we refer to as ‘the rug pull’; throwing a candidate off step by introducing something new or unexpected, to see how they react to change and how good they are at thinking on their feet.

 Can you move from one topic to the next and display seamless focus?